+35725368683

 Cyprus joined the EU in 2004 and adopted the Euro in 2008, creating economic standardization.
 However, it hasn't joined the Zone due to continued disputes over Cyprus's national borders.

 Almost four million people visited Cyprus in 2019, and the total revenue from tourism was 2.7 billion Euros.
-Income from tourism accounts for more than 20 percent of the country's GDP.
+Income from tourism accounts for more than 20 per cent of the country's GDP.

 Making access to Cyprus easier will increase tourism.
 When Switzerland joined the Zone, its tourism numbers shot up.

 Cyprus will see an increase in immigration and cross-border trade.
-Bilateral trade between two members of the Zone increases by .09 percent annually.
+Bilateral trade between two members of the Zone increases by .09 per cent annually.

 Border controls are costly in themselves.
 Waiting in long lines means less time to work, which drives down productivity.
 Workers can head directly into Cyprus and work immediately, driving money into the local economy.